Chapter 2 : Healing in Hell?

 Draco was still trying to grasp the initial aspect, and decided he needed a few more minutes to mull it over.
 “Dr. Cartwright, would you like some tea?”
 He asked, getting up and making some before he even got an answer.

-“Ah, oh um, yes please.”
+“Ah, oh, um, yes please.”
 Harold said uncomfortably.

-As Draco came back to sit down, he placed three mugs on the table and poured tea for everyone, motioning to Harold to continue.
+As Draco made tea for everyone, the silence was thick with tension.
+When he came back to sit down, he placed three mugs on the table and poured tea for everyone, trying unsuccessfully to keep his hands from shaking.

-“In a coma-like state, yes” Harold answered calmly, expecting an outburst.
-“You’re muscles are rebuilding themselves as we speak, they are nearly completely restored, but as you can see, it has taken a toll on your bodies.
-You are both here in this safe rehab house for a time to heal properly.
-What your body needs now is rest and to be kept away from any stressful situations.
-The situations in which your bodies were in while undergoing treatment were stressful environments, and the muscles took all health from other parts of the body to restore, which is why your skin is so pale and sickly.
-The bruises are from the muscles repairing themselves, while in a coma if you were touched too roughly bruises would spring up because there was no protection there.”
+“You’re cells are rebuilding themselves as we speak, but as you can see from your pallor and the significant bruising on your skin, it has taken a traumatising toll on your bodies.
+You are both here in this safe house to give you time to heal properly.
+What your bodies need now is rest, and to be kept away from stressful situations.
+The situations in which your bodies were in while undergoing treatment were stressful, and the newly formed cells are taking all your current energy and nutrients from other parts of the body to restore as a priority.
+The bruises are from the cells repairing themselves, if you were touched too roughly bruises would spring up because there was no protection there.”